thibault-peronno/to_do_list/README.md

 # TO DO LIST
-Fot r my exeman as "Concepteur et développeur d'applications", I created an web site about to do list.
+For my exeman as "Concepteur et développeur d'applications", I created an web site about to do list.

 This actual project is about the API.
 I develop this API with Node.Js et Express.JS without ORM.